CambridgeEngineering/PartIB-Computing-Device-Programming/i2c-testing.rst

    :ref:`serial-tuto-label`

    Use this code as it is, without necessarily trying to understand it at this point.
-   The next section will describe in detail how to communicate with the sensor and extract relevant informatoin from the data sheet, if you are not familiar with this yet.
+   The next section will describe in detail how to communicate with the sensor and extract relevant information from the data sheet, if you are not familiar with this yet.

 .. code-block:: c